amalantony/2048-react/README.md

 ### Redux Reducers
 ---
 - `grid`: Reducer for all state changes related to the grid.
-- `result`: Reducer for all state changes related to the result.
+- `result`: Reducer for all state changes related to the result display.